omkarfadtare/Python-programming/README.md

 | isdecimal()  | str.isdecimal()                                                  | Checks if all characters in the string are decimal (base-10) digits and returns True or False                                          |
 | isdigit()    | str.isdigit()                                                    | Checks if all characters in the string are digits and returns True or False                                                            |
 | isnumeric()  | str.isnumeric()                                                  | Checks if all characters in the string are numeric characters and returns True or False                                                |

+## List:
+- Lists in Python are the collection of elements (Arrays) stored in a specific order.

+### Featres of list:
+- List items are separated by commas, allowing you to store multiple elements in a single list.
+- Lists are enclosed within square brackets [].
+- Lists maintain the ___`order`___ of elements as they are inserted, meaning the position of each element is preserved.
+- Lists are ___`mutable`___, meaning you can modify the elements of a list after it has been created.
+You can add, remove, or update elements without creating a new list.
+- Lists can contain elements of different data types, such as integers, floats, strings, or even other lists.

+### Some of the functions of list: